8 Facts About Refrigeration Mechanics

 Refrigeration mechanics are responsible for ensuring the functionality of refrigeration systems in food processing facilities.
 They leverage their strong understanding of industrial refrigeration systems and the underlying physical principles that govern them.
 This knowledge empowers them to perform electrical calculations, interpret electrical drawings, and troubleshoot control systems effectively.

-2. Refrigeration Mechanics install fridge systems into food processing facilities
+2. Refrigeration Mechanics install commercial cooling systems

 3. Refrigeration Mechanic/Technician are certified

 The education required to become a certified refrigeration mechanic depends on your province or state.
 In Canada, you must complete secondary school and obtain an apprenticeship.
-An apprenticeship typically involves on-the-job training under the supervision of experienced refrigeration mechanics or mentors.
-During this apprenticeship period, aspiring refrigeration mechanics gain practical experience and knowledge about various aspects of the trade, including system installation, maintenance, troubleshooting, and safety procedures.

 4. Refrigeration Mechanics perform preventative maintenance and repair

 Food processing facilities need to have the peace of mind to know that their fridge and freezer systems are always working.
 The failure of these systems can result in costly expenses and extensive food wastage.
-To prevent such scenarios, facilities implement regular maintenance programs known as preventative maintenance programs.
-During these scheduled maintenance sessions, refrigeration mechanics undertake various crucial tasks, including:

 5. Refrigeration Mechanics perform troubleshooting repairs